Website Form Analytics

 Add Summary Boxes for every Plausible User Concern

-It’s always a good idea to add a summary to each form field where fillers are likely to face a problem.
+t’s always a good idea to add a summary to each form field where visitors are likely to face a problem.
 For instance, add proper instructions related to password creation, such as “Your password must contain at least eight alphabets with one case character and one special character.”
 Addressing concerns by adding summary boxes next to important form fields not only helps clarify the intent behind the asked information, but also aids to fast track the form filling process.

-Include Smart Defaults
+Include Smart Defaults To Web Forms

 Adding smart defaults to your web forms is another great way to speed up the form-filling process and ensure accuracy.
 As the name suggests, smart defaults effectively use a visitor’s information such as their current location, etc. to automatically fill in the relevant details and save them the hassle of entering data in each individual field.